gpanders/fpga-design-template/README.md

 ## Creating a Project

-The make-based workflow is design to work in non-project flow.
+The make-based workflow is designed to work in non-project flow.
 Non-project flow has many benefits, not the least of which is speed; however, there are some things that are either much easier to do in project mode or that _must_ be done in project mode.
 For that purpose, you can easily create a project from